Purchase Power statements explained

 For information on additional charges that may apply see Purchase Power fees explained

-Transactions are grouped by type and summarised in the Purchases field.
+Transactions are grouped by type and summarized in the Purchases field.
 Individual transactions are itemized on the additional pages of the invoice.
-Use the tips below to see important information within the itemized section of a statement.

-• The description field will show the serial number of each meter on the account.
+• Tip: The description field will show the serial number of each individual meter on the account.

-• Purchase Order numbers for supply orders will be listed in the details section.
+• Tip: Purchase Order numbers for supply orders are listed in the details section.

-Equipment and Services: Charges for annual maintenance, service callouts and rental.
+• Equipment and Services: Charges for annual maintenance, service call out and rental.

-• The details section will show cover dates for service/rental contracts.
+• Tip: The details section will show cover dates for service or rental contracts.